medic/cht-docs/content/en/core/releases/_index.md

 | RAM | 1GB |
 | Storage | 8GB |

-If CHWs will be collecting GPS data, the devices should include autonomous GPS sensors in addition to A-GPS for areas where GSM network connectivity isn't very good.
+If CHWs will be collecting GPS data, the devices should include autonomous GPS sensors in addition to assisted GPS (A-GPS) for areas where GSM network connectivity isn't very good.
 Autonomous GPS is usually labeled in terms of the supported navigation satellite system:

 - Galileo
 - BDS (BeiDou)